Somerset Family Adventures

 Puxton Park

 Visit Puxton Park for an unforgettable family adventure during May Half Term!
-There is a spectacular lineup of daily entertainment, designed to keep the entire family entertained.
+This year the theme is Pirates and Mermaids.
+There is a spectacular line-up of daily entertainment, designed to keep the entire family entertained.
 From captivating shows to interactive experiences, there’s something for everyone to enjoy.

 Visit a real working farm and see lots of friendly animals from ponies to pigs with lots going every day.
 From bottle-feeding lambs to the milking show and free tractor rides, there is something to suit all the family.